dotnetCarpenter/demo-chat-scroll/ch01/step1.md

 The structure of [BEM][bem] is:

 1. Block - The root element of your module.
-2. Element - The elements insinde your module.
+2. Element - The elements inside your module.
 3. Modifier - Changes to your block or your elements.

 The key points of [BEM][bem] performance is: